 Erin is a former finance and business development executive who spent 10 years in sales and trading for a large commercial bank before relocating to San Diego in 2002.
 Her first years in America's Finest City were devoted to leading the business development efforts for an early stage energy solution provider.
 Involved in nearly all aspects of this young company's business, she quickly caught the entrepreneur bug and struck out on her own to co-create with her husband Athletic Minded Traveler LLC, a media company committed to helping others achieve a healthy lifestyle.
 In addition to serving as AMT's Managing Editor, Erin contributes articles and content to various magazines, websites, and e-newsletters on strategies to improve one's health--both financial and physical.

-Erin graduated magna cum laude from Georgetown University, played for the University's Varsity soccer team and was also a Rhodes Scholar Semi-Finalist.
+Erin graduated magna cum laude from Georgetown University, was a Varsity athlete and also a Rhodes Scholar Semi-Finalist.
 She earned her Masters of Management from Northwestern's Kellogg Graduate School of Management.

 Paul Huddle is co-author of Starting Out Triathlon and Start to Finish--Ironman Training.
 One of the sport's most respected authorities, he co-hosts "The Competitors"--a weekly radio program on San Diego's Mighty 1090AM (home of the Padres), writes a monthly "Dear Coach" column for Triathlete Magazine and consults to Ironman North America for the design, set-up and operation of Ironman events.

 A former professional triathlete and Ironman champion, he continues to remain active in the endurance community as a partner in Multisports.com (a premier endurance sport coaching-services company) and as Race Director of Ironman Arizona and Half-Ironman California.
 He was closely involved in the early development of the USAT triathlon coaching certification program and is also a USA Cycling Elite Coach.